sdpalley/wigmorebot/README.md

 ####1.
 What is this?

-This is a version of GitHub's Campfire bot, hubot, and inspired by [compleatang's](https://github.com/compleatang) Billings (of which this is a loose fork).
-(Thanks,  Casey, for introducing me to Billings).  **You're welcome to copy/fork Wigmore, of course, but you're better off  building your own from Github's original hubot code, which is [at https://github.com/github/hubot](https://github.com/github/hubot).**
+Wigmore is an implementation of GitHub's Campfire bot, hubot, inspired by [compleatang's](https://github.com/compleatang) Billings.
+Thanks,  Casey, for introducing me to Billings.  **You're welcome to copy/fork Wigmore, of course, but you're better off building your own from Github's original hubot code, which is [at https://github.com/github/hubot](https://github.com/github/hubot).**

 ####2.
 Why should lawyers care?